Optimal transportation of processes with infinite Kantorovich distance. Independence and symmetry: Symmetric transportation problem and ergodic decomposition of optimal transportation plans

-In this section we discuss the mass transportation of exchangeable measures.
 Recall that a probability measure is exchangeable if it is invariant with respect to any permutation of finite number of coordinates.
 Before we consider $\mathbb{R}^{\infty}$, let us make some remarks on the finite-dimensional case.